Skip to content

 8. Employee training on payroll compliance

 Payroll teams must understand how to classify employees, calculate wages, and follow tax laws.
-For example, training HR staff on overtime regulations ensures employees are paid correctly.
+For example, training HR staff on overtime regulations confirms employees are paid correctly.
 If payroll teams are not well-trained, they miscalculate wages, which causes legal issues.

 benefits of payroll automation